Rajath-SRH/Patent_KeyWord_Extractor/README.md

 ## Ideas for future improvements

 * Develop a dictionary of keywords to refer while extracting key phrases.
 * Use a sentence tokenizer to extract all the sentences and determine the semantic scores based on the keywords (Train a deep learning model).
-Transformer models can be urilized to determine this score.
+Transformer models can be utiiized to determine this score.